stcorp/muninn/docs/api.md

   against the metadata hash (if it exists).
 - `use_current_path` - Ingest the product by keeping the file(s) at the current path (which must be inside the root directory of the archive).
-  This option is ignored if `ingest_product` is False.
 - `force` - If set to True, then skip default size check between product and existing metadata.